WindowsNT/asm/Readme.md

 ## Virtualization Debugger
 Debugging protected or long mode under DOS is next to impossible.
 I am now trying to create a simple DEBUG enhancement, called VDEBUG, which should be able to debug any DOS app in virtualization.

-This app should perform the following:
+Compile it with config.asm VDEBUG = 1.
+This app does the following:

 * Load the debugee (int 0x21, function 0x4B01)
 * Enter long mode (int 0xf0, function 0x0902)